KareimGazer/NLP-with-MeaningCloud/README.md

 # NLP-with-MeaningCloud
-a website that allows users to run NLP on articles and blogs
+A website that allows users to run NLP on articles and blogs

 The starte template is from [frontend-nanodegree-starter](https://github.com/udacity/fend-webpack-content).